dalyagergely/schupy/README.md

 ## Acknowledgement

-The schupy package is developed by G. Dálya, T. Bozóki, K. Kapás, J. Takátsy, E. Prácser and G. Sátori.
+The schupy package is developed by G. Dalya, T. Bozoki, K. Kapas, J. Takatsy, E. Pracser and G. Satori.
 Please send your questions and comments to `dalyag@caesar.elte.hu`.
 If you use the Schupy package for your research, please cite our paper:

 @article{BOZOKI2019105144,
 title = "Modeling Schumann resonances with schupy",